 It’s just a walk.
+Or is it?

+Does walking help high blood pressure?
 Every step you take is part of your journey to good heart health.
 If you pick up the pace to a brisk walk that’s even better.

 According to a study conducted at Lawrence Berkeley National Laboratory, Life Science Division in Berkley, walking briskly can lower your risk of high blood pressure, high cholesterol and diabetes as much as running.